Committee of Management

 - ~300 Hectares leased following public tender process to Marotiri Farm Partnership (MFP) for 10 year period from July 2004, concluding June 2014.
-Public re-tendering during 2013 resulted in ~240 Hectares leased to Rosamund Philips and John Pethybridge from July 2014 with lease terms including specific maintenance and value added/development clauses.
+Public re-tendering during 2013 resulted in ~240 Hectares leased to Valour Partnership (Roz and John Pethybridge) from July 2014 with lease terms including specific maintenance and value added/development clauses.

 - Goats and regenerating Kanuka an ongoing problem as well as the potential for erosion.
 Large volume of aerial spraying carried out during 2013 and 2014 to control reversion as well as provide for a plantation forest development on the Katikati face.

 - Native forest areas fenced off by DOC following recommendation from Nga Whenua Rahui committee (~1850 metres of new fence with repairs to ~100 metres) to preserve the natural 10 Hectares of Puriri forest in #3 paddock where the oldest known Puriri tree in NZ resides and also the 4 Hectares of native bush closer to the main road.

 - The government forestry grant available in 96 to develop the ~66 Hectares of this paddock in forestry was not taken up and hence lapsed.

-- Improved fencing segregation was carried out during 2014 to improve stock handling and provide a stock proof perimeter fence for a 57 hectare forestry development carried out during the winter of 2015.
+- Improved fencing segregation was carried out during 2014 to improve stock handling and provide a stock proof perimeter fence for the 57 hectare forestry development carried out during the winter of 2015.
 Further segregation underway on the North side of the main flats creek from 2021.

 - Vehicular access improved through the centre of the block via Katikati face to the top during 2014 with the addition of a 1.5 km length track.

 General issues, Horticulture area (Three Bridges)